-This opinion is furnished to you in connection with Amendment No. 1 to the Registration Statement on Form S-3/A (the "Registration Statement") to be filed with the Securities and Exchange Commission (the "Commission") under the Securities Act of 1933, as amended (the "Securities Act"), for the registration of 65,435,938 shares (the "Shares") of Common Stock, \$0.01 par value per share (the "Common Stock"), of Senesco Technologies, Inc., a Delaware corporation (the "Company"), that may be issued upon conversion of preferred stock, upon the payment of dividends on the preferred stock in lieu of cash and/or upon the exercise of warrants (the "Securities") held by certain stockholders.
+This opinion is furnished to you in connection with a Registration Statement on Form S-3 (the "Registration Statement") to be filed with the Securities and Exchange Commission (the "Commission") under the Securities Act of 1933, as amended (the "Securities Act"), for the registration of 79,179,686 shares (the "Shares") of Common Stock, \$0.01 par value per share (the "Common Stock"), of Senesco Technologies, Inc., a Delaware corporation (the "Company"), that may be issued upon conversion of preferred stock, upon the payment of dividends on the preferred stock in lieu of cash and/or upon the exercise of warrants (the "Securities") held by certain stockholders.
 Each of the Shares are being registered on behalf of certain stockholders of the Company (the "Selling Stockholders").